Mableton, Georgia: Private schools

-The Georgia Japanese Language School (GJLS; ジョージア日本語学校 Jōjia Nihongo Gakkō), a part-time supplementary Japanese school, holds its classes at the Lindley 6th Grade Academy in Mableton; Lindley was previously occupied by the W. H. Barnes Education Center.
+The Georgia Japanese Language School (GJLS; ジョージア日本語学校 Jōjia Nihongo Gakkō), a part-time supplementary Japanese school, holds its classes at the former Lindley 6th Grade Academy (now Betty Gray Middle School) in Mableton; Lindley was previously occupied by the W. H. Barnes Education Center.
 The GJLS originally opened with nine students in 1974 at Oglethorpe University, serving grades 1 through 9.
 The school moved to W.H.
 Barnes in 2002.

 Whitefield Academy, a Christ-centered college preparatory school in Smyrna, is near Mableton.

 The SAE School is an "independent project-based learning school" for pre-school to 8th grade students located in Mableton.

 Primrose Schools, a private school for early preschool children, is in the Providence neighborhood of Mableton.